Team-TAU/tao-client-go/README.md

 ## Utility Functions
 * `GetAuthToken` - Allows for getting your auth token via username and password.
 Ideally you would keep your auth token in your config, but this just gives you another option of how to get the data.
+* `SetParallelProcessing` - Allows you to process messages in parallel, defaults to `false`.
 * `Reconnect` - Can be used to reconnect to the websocket on a connection error via the `ErrorCallback`.